 The real strength of this repeater is bridging the gap into Puget Sound.

 Coverage extends well north of Tacoma, in fact the station has been worked from

-downtown Seattle, as well as the Hood Canal area.
+Seattle, as well as the Hood Canal area.
 The State ECC at Camp

 Murray, near Fort Lewis, has solid access for emergency communications.

 traveling between the coastal

 providing solid mobile

 communications nearly the